noshikchowdary/Automated-Finance-tracker-/README.md

 ## 🚀 Features

-- ✅ Upload CSV bank statements for quick parsing
+- ✅ Upload CSV bank statements for parsing
 - 🏷️ Auto-categorize expenses based on keywords
 - ✍️ Manually edit and save transaction categories
 - 📊 Pie charts and tables for spending insights